nihkelle/-Python-Text-Analytics-Media-Analysis-/README.md

 ## Description
 - In this assignment, I applied Python and text analytics techniques to analyze media content across U.S. and international news sources.
 The project focused on data collection, natural language processing (NLP), and visualization using histograms to uncover patterns in word usage.
 Through hands-on implementation, I strengthened my ability to transform unstructured text data into meaningful insights while addressing real-world business and media analysis questions.

-## 📰 Question 1 – Media Article Collection
+## Media Article Collection
-Question Overview
+Task Overview
 - For this question, I selected a single news topic covered within the last three months and scraped 10 total articles—7 from U.S.-based media channels and 3 from international outlets.
 Each article included the title, author(s), publication date, and full text.
-Non-coding scraping tools were primarily used, with Yahoo permitted as one optional coding-based source.]
+Non-coding scraping tools were primarily used, with Yahoo permitted as one optional coding-based source.

 <b> Part 1 - International Media Data Aggregation (CSV Processing) </b>